What are scrum metrics?

 Scrum events include:

 The team meets at the beginning of a sprint to define tasks; they determine the scope of work they will accomplish during the sprint.
 The team reviews items in the backlog that they will add to the upcoming sprint.
+The sprint goal is being determined.

 The daily scrum is a short meeting each day where the development team discusses progress and possible problems.
 They should also discuss how much time remains in the sprint.
 This will help them set the burndown metric.
 Burndown metric refers to the rate at which the team completes the sprint.

 The meeting at the end of each sprint.
-In the sprint retrospective the team reviews their process to establish where they did well and where they can improve with the next sprint.
+In the sprint retrospective, the team reviews their process to establish where they did well and where they can improve with the next sprint.
 They will review backlog items and establish any new features to add.
 The team should be honest about flaws and bugs.
 Scrum relies on transparency.

 So what exactly do we mean by scrum metrics?
 Scrum metrics help us measure how well we are managing our project.
 When we plan our sprints, we set out what we will achieve.
 We set out our goals using KPIs (Key Performance Indicators).
 KPIs help the scrum master and development team chart progress and meet goals.